-Communities are created through relationships.
-That's why we made it possible for you to track relationships within your nation.
+Communities are created through relationships, which is why we made it possible for you to track relationships within your nation.
 In a profile, you can define relationships between people and organizations.
 You can track relationships between family members, colleagues, and organizations.

 Here are some examples of relationships you can track: